bprinty/Flask-Authorize/docs/usage.rst

 * ``GroupRestrictionsMixin``: A mixin that enables restriction checking on the ``groups`` associated with the ``current_user``.
 Database columns included in this mixin are:

-    - ``restrictions``: A list of content restrictions associated with the group.
+    - ``restrictions``: JSON data encoding content restrictions associated with the group.

 * ``GroupAllowancesMixin``: A mixin that enables permission checking on the ``groups`` associated with the ``current_user``.
 Database columns included in this mixin are:

-    - ``allowances``: A list of content permissions associated with the group.
+    - ``allowances``: JSON data encoding content permissions associated with the group.

 * ``RoleRestrictionsMixin``: A mixin that enables restriction checking on the ``groups`` associated with the ``current_user``.
 Database columns included in this mixin are:

-    - ``restrictions``: A list of content restrictions associated with the group.
+    - ``restrictions``: JSON data encoding content restrictions associated with the group.

 * ``RoleAllowancesMixin``: A mixin that enables permission checking on the ``groups`` associated with the ``current_user``.
 Database columns included in this mixin are:

-    - ``allowances``: A list of content permissions associated with the group.
+    - ``allowances``: JSON data encoding content permissions associated with the group.

 Configuration